Stefano Ludovico Straneo

 Stefano Ludovico Straneo (also Lodovico) (Turin, 6 June 1902 – Milan, 9 December 1997) was an Italian entomologist, teacher, academic administrator and author.

-His primary fields of interest were the beetles (Coleoptera), in particular the family of ground beetles (Carabidae, tribe Pterostichinae).
-He described 64 new genera and almost 1200 new species.
-His collections Coleoptera: Carabidae and Paussidae are on display in the Museo Civico di Storia Naturale in Milan.
+Straneo's primary fields of interest were the beetles (Coleoptera), in particular the family of ground beetles (Carabidae, tribe Pterostichinae).
+He described 64 new genera and almost 1,200 new species.
+His collection, Coleoptera: Carabidae and Paussidae, is on display at the Museo Civico di Storia Naturale di Milano.

 Straneo's father was a theoretical physicist and an acquaintance of Albert Einstein.
-Straneo showed an early interest in biology and began collecting insects, eventually focusing on carabid beetles.
-He published his first paper in 1933, and was a prolific author for the next 64 years, publishing a total of 239 papers up to 1995.

-Straneo was recipient of the Italian Golden Medal for Distinguished Educator in Culture And Art in 1972.
+He showed an early interest in biology and began collecting insects, eventually focusing on carabid beetles.
+He published his first paper in 1933 and 238 more until 1995.
+He received the Italian Golden Medal for Distinguished Educator in Culture And Art in 1972.